 6. Bug triage

-As a startup grows, it usually finds the need to hire a low-wage customer service person (or get a service overseas to handle it), but what happens when this person or a customer finds a bug?
-It’s unlikely that you’ve built a quality assurance team (see the next point), so it heads to the CTO to distribute bugs to his team accordingly.
+As startup grow, they usually need to hire customer service people, but before that happens, what do startups do when someone finds a bug?
+Without a mature quality assurance team (see the next point), it heads to the CTO to triage bugs, replicate and document the behavior, and then distribute bugs to the team to fix.

 7. QA and testing

-Once again, I’ve rarely seen an early stage startup with a dedicated QA team or even single person.
+Once again, it’s rare to see an early stage startup with a dedicated QA (Quality Assurance) team or even single person.
 Small companies usually come up with a system that splits testing and validation work between developers, but that system is usually dictated by…you guessed it…the CTO.
 This is the kind of tedious work that most corporate CTO’s have long ago eschewed, and it adds to the challenge of finding a good CTO at a startup.

-This has been my biggest challenge.
-As an application developer, my role at Packback has been the first time I’ve had to figure out application deployment on a relatively complex system from scratch.
-At first that meant a lot of shitty shell scripts and SSH-ing into the server, but I’ve picked up some tools to make it easier along the way.
-Once again, the CTO picks up the slack here until your startup can hire someone to handle it.
+When I first transitioned from software engineer to a leadership role, DevOps was my biggest challenge.
+For the first time, I had to figure out application deployment on a relatively complex system from scratch.
+At first that meant a lot of shell scripts and SSH-ing into the server, but I’ve picked up some tools to make it easier along the way.

-Big data is hot right now, but data scientists are a luxury that smaller startups usually have to wait on.
-Even if you can collect millions of data points on your customers, it’s useless without a CTO who can come up with a decent system for storing and accessing this data securely.
+Data science, machine learning, and AI are hot topics right now, but data scientists are a luxury that smaller startups usually cannot afford.
+Even if you can collect millions of data points, it’s useless without a CTO who can come up with a decent system for storing and accessing this data securely and quickly.

-We live in an API-driven world as developers.
-I can’t remember the last time I built a project that didn’t connect to at least two or three third party services from Google Analytics to Cloud SQL servers to Amazon S3.
-It’s awesome to have so much power at your fingertips as a developer, but as a CTO it’s a lot to manage.
-You have to know who’s updated which libraries, which plan you signed up for, and who’s got access to your secret keys.
+We live in an API-driven world.
+I can’t remember the last time I built a real project that didn’t connect to at least two or three third party services.
+From Google Analytics to cloud SQL servers to Amazon S3, it’s awesome how much power you can get for a very low cost.
+But as a CTO, it’s a lot to manage.

 11. Overseeing the version 2.0